Donald McKenzie (explorer)

 Donald McKenzie (16 June 1783 – 20 January 1851) was a Scottish-Canadian explorer, fur trader and Governor of the Red River Colony from 1821 to 1834.

 Early life

-Born in Scotland, McKenzie emigrated to Canada in about 1800.
+Born in Scotland, he was a member of the Mackenzie clan, the son of Alexander Mackenzie of Achnaclerach and Catherine Ross.
+He was the youngest of several brothers, these included Roderick, Henry, and James, many of whom later became involved in the North American fur trade as members of the North West Company.
+Through his family, he was also related to Sir Alexander Mackenzie, the explorer who completed the first recorded transcontinental crossing of North America north of Mexico.

+McKenzie is believed to have received a relatively good education for the period, and some accounts suggest that he was initially intended for the ministry.
+Around 1800, at approximately 17 years of age, McKenzie emigrated from Scotland to Canada, where he joined his brothers in the fur trade.

 Career

-He and two or three of his brothers became involved in the fur trade with the North West Company.
+McKenzie entered the service of the North West Company in 1801 as a clerk.
+During his early years with the company, he was stationed in the Great Lakes region, by 1806 at Fond du Lac, where he gained practical experience in trade operations, logistics of the fur trade, and surviving the harsh winters of the Great Lakes region.
 In 1810, he left North West Company to become a partner in the Pacific Fur Company (PFC), financed by John Jacob Astor.

 Pacific Fur Company

 McKenzie traveled west from St. Louis, Missouri, to the Pacific Northwest with an expedition of PFC employees.
 The group divided in southern Idaho after experiencing hard times.
 McKenzie's fraction, consisting of twelve total, traveled north, eventually finding the Salmon and Clearwater Rivers.
 They proceeded down the lower Snake River and Columbia River by canoe, and were the first Overland Astorians to reach Fort Astoria, on January 18, 1812.

 McKenzie spent two years exploring and trading for the Pacific Fur Company in the Willamette Valley, along the Columbia River, in eastern Washington and in northern and central Idaho.
 When PFC sold its assets and stations to the North West Company in 1813, McKenzie was appointed to carry all important papers back east, which he did in 1814.